The Stockholm Syndrome

 For example, the pastor of an Evangelical Church stated very emphatically that if he believed in universal salvation, as I do, he would go out and have “a good time!”
 Based on his statement of preferring to commit spiritual adultery, I asked him with what kind of sins he would like to be unfaithful to Christ, sins of: lying, cheating, stealing, drinking, drugging, rape, robbery, murder, etc. Realizing how spiritually foolish his rash statement had been, he looked down at the floor, hung his head, and refused to answer the question.
 Sadly and tragically, millions of people who identify themselves as, “Bible-believing Christians” only became Christians, “the bride of Christ,” and remain superficially faithful due to the horrific threat of ECT in hell.

 This concept of “The Christian Shotgun Wedding,” is based on a cultural practice in a bygone era of what happened when a young man got a young woman pregnant but refused to marry her.
 The cultural mindset was, “If you play, you pay!”
 Thus, the woman’s father would take his shotgun in hand and pay the young man a visit threatening to blow his head off if he did not do “the right thing” by his daughter and marry her.
-Men in this situation, due to fear of death, almost always capitulated to being bound in “holy [or unholy] matrimony” with the woman.
-Fear of death is terrible, but fear of ECT is far worse!
+Men in this situation, due to fear of death, apparently always capitulated to being bound in “holy [or unholy] matrimony” [holy wedlock vs. unholy deadlock] with the woman.
+Fear of death is terrible, but fear of Father God's "Shotgun" [ECT] is infinitely worse!